WanderingJourney/Pester-wiki/New-PesterOption.md

 SHOWSCOPEHINTS
 ----------
-EXPERMINETAL: Enables debugging output for debugging tranisition among scopes.
+EXPERIMENTAL: Enables debugging output for debugging transition among scopes.
 (Experimental flag needs to be used to enable this.)

 Example 1
 ---------